Aunsiels/Mesh_Bee/doc/documentation.md

 We wrote a general function to read a frame : **api_read_frame()**.
 There could be different kind of frames : data frame, topology frame,...
 We recognized which kind of frame it was and then call the good function to decrypt the payload : api_data_frame(payload), api_topo_frame(payload),...
 While reading the data frame, we retrieved the MAC address, so it was removed from our custom protocol.

 So, the new protocol looked like that : 4 bytes to identify the value read, 4 bytes for the time stamp and the rest for the value.
 We had a time stamp.
 To share the time, we broadcast an AT command, **ATST**.
 This was done thanks to the function **send_time()**, which sent the time in second.
 Finally, we wrote a function to request the nodes on the network : **request_topo()**.
 We did not have to wait for the result as we had done before : each module answered with a frame which was decrypted when received.
 The mac addresses were stored in an attribute of MeshBee, and they were all sent with **send_mac_addresses()**.

+Once we changed the time synchronization part, the protocol became : four bytes to describe the value read, eight bytes for the timestamp and four bytes for the data, which was then totally raw (whereas before it was a string).
+So, the size was fixed (see above).
+The **send_time()** function then sent time in milliseconds. **WARNING** : the way bytes were sent wass the opposite of the way it was in memory.
+This was because the **endianess** was not the same on the MeshBee (Big Endian) and the computer.

+TODO, check endianess.

 As the server was also on the Raspberry Pi, we just had to send our requests to the localhost domain, port 9000.
 Then to send all the mac addresses, we opened the URL **http://localhost:9000/updatesensors?s=** , followed by all MAC addresses.